Koenkk/zigbee2mqtt.io/docs/devices/PIR323-PTH.md

 ---
-title: "TuYa CX-0726 control via MQTT"
+title: "OWON PIR323-PTH control via MQTT"
-description: "Integrate your TuYa CX-0726 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your OWON PIR323-PTH via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2022-05-17T11:35:00Z
+addedAt: 2022-12-01T15:07:19
 pageClass: device-page
 ---